Only a handful of children have been diagnosed with the coronavirus — and experts have a few guesses as to why

 “There aren’t many children going to the fish market,” Weber added.

-The Wuhan market was shuttered on January 1, and local officials have since banned the sale of live animals citywide.
-On Monday, the Chinese Communist Party pledged to crack down on the illegal wildlife trade nationwide.
+The Wuhan market was shuttered on January 1, and local officials have since banned the trade and consumption of wild animals nationwide.
+The Chinese Communist Party has also pledged to crack down on the illegal wildlife trade.

-If the coronavirus spreads among kids, the outbreak could get much worse
+If the coronavirus spreads among kids, the outbreak could get even worse

 It’s also possible that adults aren’t spreading the virus to kids because people are being careful about washing their hands, covering their mouths, and self-isolating if they feel sick.
 The virus can spread between people through respiratory droplets such as saliva and mucus, so good hygiene is critical to prevent transmission.